 Government always seeks new ways to increase efficiency, solve problems and make improvements.
-Here at the Department for Levelling Up, Housing and Communities (DLUHC) we continually drive process improvements through multiple initiatives.
+Here in our department, we continually drive process improvements through multiple initiatives.

 In this post, we’ll talk about our latest initiative: Innovation Squads.

 The results have exceeded our expectations.
-Our first squad has built DLUHC’s first chatbots to help colleagues find accurate information faster and we are excited to see what this means for the future of piloting chatbots and AI in the department.
+Our first squad has built the department's first chatbots to help colleagues find accurate information faster and we are excited to see what this means for the future of piloting chatbots and AI in the department.

 How it all started

-Across digital in DLUHC, we have worked in multidisciplinary agile teams for years.
+Our digital teams have worked in multidisciplinary agile teams for years.
 Taking inspiration from Virgin Media’s Innovation Squads, we wanted to pilot an Innovation Squad concept with non-digital colleagues.

 Our priority was to enable the department to solve problems and seize opportunities with speed and efficiency.
 By assembling a small but empowered team, we were able to leverage the collective expertise and diverse perspectives of our talented individuals, despite them having never worked together before.